 Rebar is sold as #3 (3/8 inch diameter (95mm)), #4 (4/8 inch (114mm), #5, etc.

 Reinforcement steel bars are sold in many diameter sizes.
 1.15, 1.25 and 1.60 centimeters are approximately standard.

 The cement portion of ferrocement is standard cement.
 It is sold in bags or barrels.
 The mix ratio is three dry measures of sand and one dry measure of cement, with quality cement.
-Quality plaster makes a sharp sound when dropped on a hard surface.
-Poor plaster yields a dull thud, like soft sand stone.
+Good plaster makes a sharp sound when dropped on a hard surface.
+Poor plaster yields a dull thud, like soft sandstone.
 Do not apply plaster to valuable work without a fully cured test sample.
 The human ear can easily discern a hard sounding click from a soft sounding thud, no education is required.

 Combine the two examples above to construct a reservoir.
 The online guide for building a water tank is reached here, this web manual contains complete instructions for building a reservoir and many techniques useful to general construction and sculpture.
 Printed field manuals for water, sculpture, understanding biological fiber, sanitation, house construction and self-sheltering concepts are available for purchase here.

 The example aquaculture reservoir is one meter deep and above ground.
 It would be constructed like the example at the top of this page with approximately twice as much steel in the bottom bend.
 Ferrocement gains strength from angles and curves.
 The illustrated wall is strengthened with bends and gussets.
 To lengthen this wall, extend every third, or fourth gusset to the ground.

 Plumbing holes are made with a piece of pipe in the hole location.
 Spin the pipe and remove it when the plaster is hard enough for finish work.
 Use standard compression plumbing fittings with gaskets to secure pipe through the holes.
 Read more about this in the reservoir construction manual.